mozilla-services/docs/source/reg/apis.rst

 **PUT** **https://server/pathname/version/username**

-    Requests that an account be created for *username*
+    Requests that an account be created for *username*.

     The body is a JSON mapping and should include: